yuribogomolov/sttn/src/sttn/eval/README.md

 Temporal awareness requires the code to account for different temporal features like:

 1. **Temporal features specific to different contexts or regions**:
-    - Different public holidays, cultural calendars, fiscal years in different countries or regions.
+    - Different public holidays, cultural calendars, etc., in different countries or regions.
 2. **Proper filtering and aggregation of temporal features**:
     - Ensuring that all relevant temporal units are considered (e.g., not to miss hours/minutes while filtering by time or summing up daily data to get monthly totals).
 3. **Absence of temporal inconsistencies**:
     - Overlapping time periods, mismatched time zones, not accounting for leap years.

-# Ensuring Consistensy
+# Ensuring Consistency
-Below we provide the description of how to treat certain categories and situations and how we expected the model to treat such tasks to ensure consistency in the data processing.
+Below, we provide a description of how to treat certain categories and situations and how we expected the model to treat such tasks to ensure consistency in the data processing.
 ## Graph Analysis
 We have **directed graphs** in both providers.
 Therefore, any graph-related tasks such as `network_density` and `centrality_degree` must account for this unless stated otherwise.